Understanding User Types

 - Add or remove users

 You’ll likely only have one or two super admins who have the most privileged access to LastPass, particularly for emergency scenarios.
-Super admins have all of the same permissions as admins, as well as:
+Super admins have all of the same permissions as admins (listed above), as well as:

 - Master Password reset on any user's Vault